-This course will study the ways in which school personnel can incorporate instructional leadership into their organizational behavior and work with teachers to create instructional practices that raise the level of teaching and learning in the classroom.
-Candidates will learn how to use aspects of effective teaching strategies when working with teachers during the observation/walk-through process.
+This course will study the evaluation process and candidates will learn how to use aspects of effective teaching strategies when working with teachers during the observation/walk-through process.
 Strategies for coaching and mentoring teachers for improved student achievement will be presented.
-Candidates will apply new communication concepts and tools and practice coaching and feedback strategies.
+Candidates will focus on the process of gathering data for the formal evaluation process and on providing professional development to meet teacher needs.
 Attention will also be given to analyzing and interpreting assessment results and other instructional data and how to deliver effective professional development to improve teaching and learning.
-Prereq: EDUC509
+(Prerequisite: EDUC509)